Mahadi011/Smart_Home_Monitoring_System_With_Azure/readme.md

 ## Cloud Services Layer
 ___Azure Cosmos DB:___ The NoSQL database stores the incoming data for future analysis.
 Its scalability and low-latency retrieval make it ideal for handling real-time data.
 It saves data as Json formate.
 ___Event Grid:___ Triggers the Azure Function App in response to data events in Azure IoT Hub, ensuring immediate processing and action.
+___Azure Data Explorer:___ Azure Data Explorer (ADX) is a real-time data exploration service on Microsoft Azure.
+It's designed for analyzing large and diverse datasets quickly.
+Key features include seamless data ingestion from IoT Hub, a schema-less data model, a powerful query language called Kusto Query Language (KQL), and integration with other Azure services.
+ADX excels in real-time analytics, making it suitable for scenarios like log and telemetry analysis.
+It offers robust security, scalability, and management tools for efficient data processing.
 ## Processing and Notification Layer
 ___Azure Function App:___
 ```python